Knight Foundry: History

 Samuel Knight came west to California from Maine in 1863.
 His Knight Wheel was the first kind of water turbine where a high-pressure nozzle from which the water originated was aimed slightly off-center to the cups that caught the water, allowing the energy created by water's splashing not to be wasted.
 By the 1890s, more than 300 Knight Wheels had been produced and were in widespread use across the Western United States.

 Lester Allan Pelton's competing Pelton Wheel was developed in 1878, based on a similar concept, but using two cups side-by-side and having the nozzle pointed directly between the cups.
 It turned out to be more efficient, the two types having been directly compared in a competition in 1883.
 The Pelton Wheel went on to become the industry standard.
 Recognizing the superior design, Knight developed an improved electrical governor that controlled the flow of water to the nozzle for any type of impulse water turbine.

 During the California Gold Rush, the foundry was just one of many such in the area, producing items necessary for the times, such as mining equipment and street lights for the growing region.
 As the years passed and the gold was exhausted, the foundry stayed in business by creating specialized parts that could not be easily mass-produced.
 Additionally, Knight invented several other types of mining equipment, with the foundry having a total of eight patents for machines designed in his shop, one of them being issued after Knight's death.
 Knight dredger pumps were used in San Francisco Bay, Puget Sound, and the Willamette and Columbia Rivers.

 Knight died in 1913 and left the ownership of the foundry to his employees, and it stayed in employee hands until 1970 when the last employee-owner died.
 At that point, it was purchased by Carl Borgh, an aerospace engineer from Southern California who was originally a customer.

 The foundry stayed in business until 1996 when Borgh retired, after which it survived for a while as a museum, but there was not enough business to offset the high insurance costs of the equipment.
 Borgh died in 1998 and his estate sold the company to Richard and Melissa Lyman in 2000, a couple who was in the business of preserving old buildings.
 Their purchase was simply to hold it until a non-profit organization founded by Andy Fahrenwald, a filmmaker who had come to create a documentary film about the foundry, had enough funds to purchase it.
 However, Fahrenwald's organization could never raise enough money.
 In 2007 the City of Sutter Creek agreed to buy it from the Lymans, but could not come to an agreement on terms suitable to both parties, and negotiations ended in August 2010.
-The Lyman's generously donated the buildings and land to the City Of Sutter Creek on December 31, 2016.
+The Lymans' generously donated the buildings and land to the City Of Sutter Creek on December 31, 2016.
 A preservation plan is currently pending.